-Published: about 3 years ago by Lauren King.
+Published: over 3 years ago by Lauren King.

 During the fall All A-Board Alliance meet-up, discussion arose as to the role of a staff liaison.
 The panelists shared insight that demonstrated the value to the nonprofit organization, as well as the associate board.
 When I served as a staff liaison, I was new to the associate board world and thus had to learn lot along the way.
 Most distinctly, I learned that the role is multifaceted because the staff liaison is the bridge that connects the associate board to the agency.
 For me, this manifested in three distinct ways: